tkhquang/kcd2lua/vscode_extension/README.md

 2. Get the KCD2 Lua ASI mod from [kcd2lua releases](https://github.com/yobson1/kcd2lua/releases)
    - Place `vscodelua.asi` in the same directory as above

+Note that the asi and extension's major version must match to be compatible.
+1.X.X will work with 1.X.X but not 2.X.X+\
+If the extension stops working check your versions are compatible, there may be an update available for the asi

 ## Getting Started

 - Use `Ctrl+Shift+P` and search for "KCD2: Run Lua Code" to run the currently open file